rfourquet/SafeREPL.jl/README.md

 ```

 As said earlier, one can pass `"@big_str"` for the `Float64` converter to try
-to mitigate this problem.
+to mitigate this problem: this is currently the default.
 Another alternative (which does _not_ always produce
 the same results as with `"@big_str"`) is to call `rationalize` before
 converting to a float.
 There is an experimental option to have `SafeREPL` implicitly insert